 Angwin has two small, developed climbing sites, plus a few scattered boulder problems not included here.
 The rock is pocketed volcanic tuff similar to that of nearby Mt.
 St. Helena.

 Mossy Rock is a boulder up to 20 feet high located in mixed evergreen forest, and offers bouldering and top-roping ranging from 5.7 to V4 (5.12).
 The approach (0.6 mile) is on a good, flat trail.

-Bell Canyon has a west-facing band of cliffs offering lead climbing up to 45 feet high, with both trad and sport climbs ranging from 5.6 to 5.11.
+Bell Canyon, which is now CLOSED TO THE PUBLIC, has a west-facing band of cliffs offering lead climbing up to 45 feet high, with both trad and sport climbs ranging from 5.6 to 5.11.
 The approach (0.5 mile) is difficult with sections that are steep, loose and bushy, and the climbing is mediocre.

 The climbing history is obscure.
 The easier climbs were probably pioneered by faculty and students of nearby Pacific Union College.
 The harder climbs were established by the early 1980s by Tony Yaniro (climbed first 5.13 in North America), Mark Spencer (author of "Southern Yosemite Rock Climbs") and the late Jim Hanson (rock climbing instructor at PUC), among others.